Our CEO was recently interviewed by TheAdReview about how our company innovates and the solutions we provide to our customers.

 We’re doing well.
-Most of our team members are young and managed to avoid getting Covid or overcame it rather quickly.
-We were already a distributed work team adept at collaborating in the cloud from a business perspective, so the adjustment was fairly easy.
+Most of our team members are young and managed to avoid getting COVID or overcame it rather quickly.
+We already worked as a distributed team, and were adept at collaborating in the cloud from a business perspective, so the adjustment was fairly easy.
 Most of our clients are based in other states or countries, and collaborating online is second nature.

 Tell us about you, your career, how you founded or joined this company?

 My partner and I founded GW Apps 3 years ago.
 Previously we worked together at an IT Professional firm helping businesses migrate their legacy applications to the cloud.
 It is a time-consuming effort with a lot of repeatable tasks.
 We saw an opportunity to leverage modern cloud-based tools and offer a similar service at a much lower cost.
 So we embarked on a mission to make it easier and more affordable to build web applications.

 How does your company innovate?

 GW Apps enables small and medium-sized businesses to build web applications leveraging No-Code technologies and save up to 80% of the costs in the process: All without having to write a single line of code.
 With GW Apps, you can build smart forms, easily add logic and workflow, trigger automation, deliver custom reports, and share data between applications, all on a single platform.

 How the Coronavirus pandemic affects your business, and how are you Coping?